In this post, I am answering your most commonly asked questions to my popular sourdough starter tutorial and sourdough maintenance method.

-Where do you keep the sourdough starter once you add the water the night before?
+Question: Where do you keep the sourdough starter once you add the water the night before?

 This question refers to my easy sourdough starter maintenance method.
 Usually, I keep my starter in the fridge.
 The evening before I want to bake, I take it out of the fridge and add water to it to activate it.
 Then I keep it on the counter because I also want the warmer temperature to help with activation.

-Does it need a tight-fitting lid?
+Question: Does my sourdough need a tight-fitting lid?

 That is another good question!
 I have done some research and found that you can both have a tight-fitting lid on your starter or cover it loosely.

 When I keep my sourdough starter in the refrigerator, I like to have a tight-fitting lid so it doesn’t dry out more.
 Once I have it on the counter, I have done both.
-Ultimately, I just want to keep things out of it, lets say fruit flies and that can be accomplished with a piece of cloth.
+Ultimately, I just want to keep things out of it, let’s say fruit flies and that can be accomplished with a piece of cloth.